 We have been burning wood for many years, probably not long after we inhabited the earth.
-Since then a fire and burning wood has almost become a hard-wired task us humans naturally carry out.
+Since then fire and burning wood have almost become a hard-wired task we humans naturally carry out.
 There is nothing more satisfying than watching flames lick and dance over logs, and feel the heat a fire provides.

 Being Self Sufficient & Cost Aware

-One major advantage of burning wood is that you don’t need to worry about power cuts, you are fully self sufficient.
-This is often a significant advantage if you live in a rural area, which may not have as a reliable power supply as more populated areas.
-You also know exactly how much you are spending when burning wood, you certainly won’t have any surprise fuel bills in the post after using a wood burning stove.
+One major advantage of burning wood is that you don’t need to worry about power cuts, you are fully self-sufficient.
+This is often a significant advantage if you live in a rural area, which may not have as a reliable power supply as in more populated areas.
+You also know exactly how much you are spending when burning wood, you certainly won’t have any surprise fuel bills in the post after using a wood-burning stove.
 If you run out of wood, you simply will have to buy some more.
 This approach helps you budget much more effectively too.

 Wood is Greener

 Burning wood helps conserve fossil fuels.
 Wood is essentially a waste material if it is just left to rot, and so with this in mind, and if you are using wood from sustainable forests you are being green and considering your environment too.
 Burning wood produces much lower carbon dioxide emissions than other alternative fuels.